Easing coronavirus lockdown, Spain to reopen for tourism in July

-MADRID (REUTERS) - Spain will reopen its borders to tourists in July and its top soccer division will kick off again in June, the Prime Minister said on Saturday (May 23), as one of the world's strictest lockdowns starts to ease.
+MADRID (REUTERS) - Spain will reopen its borders to tourists in July and its top soccer division will kick off again in June, the Prime Minister said on Saturday (May 23), marking another phase in the easing of one of the world's strictest lockdowns.

-Pedro Sanchez's dual announcements coincided with calls for his resignation over the lockdown's impact on jobs and the economy from the far-right Vox party, which called a protest through cities across Spain that drew thousands of horn-blaring cars and motorbikes.
+Pedro Sanchez's dual announcements coincided with calls for his resignation over the lockdown's impact on the economy from the far-right Vox party, which called protests in cities across Spain drawing thousands of horn-blaring cars and motorbikes.

-"From July, foreign tourism will resume in safe conditions.
 We will guarantee tourists will not take any risks and will not bring us any risks," Sanchez told a televised news conference, without giving further details.

-Foreign visitors contribute around an eighth of Spain's economic output and the government curbs - taken to contain one of Europe's strictest coronavirus outbreaks - have shuttered everything from hotels, bars and restaurants to beaches and leisure parks just as its tourism season gets under way.
+Foreign visitors contribute around an eighth of Spain's economic output and the government curbs - taken to contain one of Europe's severest coronavirus outbreaks - shuttered everything from hotels, bars and restaurants to beaches and leisure parks just as its tourism season got under way.

+Spain's overnight death toll from the coronavirus rose by 48 on Saturday to a total of 28,678, the seventh straight day that the fatality rate has been less than 100, while the total number of cases rose to 235,290.

-Close to a million jobs were lost just in March, when the lockdown began, and the Bank of Spain has forecast the economy will contract by up to 12 per cent this year.
+Close to a million jobs were lost in March alone when the lockdown began and the Bank of Spain has forecast the economy will contract by up to 12 per cent this year.

-Sanchez also said that another national money-spinner, top flight La Liga soccer, would resume on June 8.
+Sanchez also said another national money-spinner, top flight La Liga soccer, would resume on June 8 with matches played in empty stadiums.

 Saturday's protesters called on him and Deputy Prime Minister Pablo Iglesias - head of left-wing Podemos, the junior partner in Socialist Sanchez's coalition - to resign over their handling of the crisis and, in particular, the economic fallout.